 - Thomas L. Shaffer Public Interest Fellowship: This fellowship funds the beginning stage of careers in public service.
 Each Fellow will work for two years in a non-profit 501©(3) organization that works for social justice by providing direct legal services to low-income or other under-represented populations or by engaging in legal advocacy on important issues of public policy.

 - Public Interest Fellowship Database: The CDO provides an extensive list of fellowship information, including legal and interdisciplinary fellowships, host organizations, funding, supplemental grants, and other resources.

-The Career Development Office administers the Summer Stipend Program which provides students with stipends for unfunded public interest law positions.
+The Career Development Office administers the Federal Work Study and Law School Funding Program which provide students with stipends for unfunded public interest law positions.
 These funds can be matched with Federal Work Study funding on an eligibility basis individualized for each student.

 Loan Repayment Assistance Program (LRAP)

 The Law School also has a substantial Loan Repayment Assistance Program to help graduates who pursue public interest work with the debt they undertook while in law school.